What is musculoskeletal medicine?

 - Sports injuries

 Patients often assume that chronic musculoskeletal conditions are an inevitable and an unavoidable part of ageing.
-In reality, condition like arthritis and musculoskeletal illnesses can be reduced through intervention at various points along the progression of the disease.
-Furthermore, children and young adults can be affected by chronic musculoskeletal conditions, such as juvenile rheumatoid arthritis.
-Often the misunderstanding of musculoskeletal conditions is what leads to missed treatment opportunities which can help prevent or slow progression, improve management and optimise health related quality of life.
+In reality, pain and reduced function can often be reduced through intervention.
+Often the misunderstanding of musculoskeletal conditions is what leads to missed treatment opportunities which could have helped prevent or slow progression, improve management and optimised health related quality of life.

 The process at Bayside Family Medical & Musculoskeletal Practice